alien4cloud/alien4cloud.github.io/documentation/1.2.0/devops_guide/tosca_grammar/node_template.md

 A Node Template specifies the occurrence of a manageable software component as part of an application’s topology model which is defined in a TOSCA Service Template.
 A Node template is an instance of a specified Node Type and can provide customized properties, constraints or operations which override the defaults provided by its Node Type and its implementations.

+{% warning %}
+If a node template name contains some special character (is: not an alphanumeric character from the basic Latin alphabet and the underscore) we will replace this caractere by an underscore.
+{% endwarning %}

 ## Keynames

 The following is the list of recognized keynames recognized for a TOSCA Node Template definition and parsed by Alien4Cloud: